You’re probably already aware that Excel has two main calculation modes: automatic and manual.

 With VBA, it is common to change the calculation mode to manual at the start of a procedure, then change it back at the end, as it helps with speed.
-However, if the macro errors or exists before completion, the calculation mode will not return to its previous state.
+However, if the macro errors or exits before completion, the calculation mode will not return to its previous state.